linode/docs/docs/guides/development/frameworks/laravel/how-to-create-website-using-laravel/index.md

 published: 2021-06-04
 modified_by:
   name: Nathaniel Stickman
-title: "How to Create a Website Using Laravel"
-h1_title: "Build a Website Using the Laravel Framework"
+title: "Build a Website Using the Laravel Framework"
-enable_h1: true
+title_meta: "How to Create a Website Using Laravel"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos